jiftechnify/valq/README.md

 [crates.io shield]: https://img.shields.io/crates/v/valq
 [crates.io link]: https://crates.io/crates/valq

-`valq` provides a macro for querying and extracting value from structured data **in very concise manner, like the JavaScript syntax**.
+`valq` provides a macro for querying and extracting an inner value from a structured data **with the JavaScript-ish syntax**.

 Look & Feel: